digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 by the library.

 Note that the lifecycling process above does not only work for fixed coupon bonds.
-It also works for other instruments with pre-defined payments, for example :
+It also works for other instruments with pre-defined payments, for example:

 +-------------------------+-------------------------------------+
 | Instrument              | Pre-defined variable                |